LME Copper

-LME Copper stands for a group of spot, forward, and futures contracts, trading on the London Metal Exchange (LME), for delivery of Copper (Grade A), that can be used for price hedging, physical delivery of sales or purchases, investment, and speculation.
+LME Copper is a group of spot, forward, and futures contracts, trading on the London Metal Exchange (LME), for delivery of Copper (Grade A), which can be used for price hedging, physical delivery of sales or purchases, investment, and speculation.

-As of December 31, 2019, LME Copper contracts are associated with 144,675 tonnes of physical copper stored in LME approved warehouses around the world, or around 0.7% of 2019 world copper production of 20.6 million tonnes.
+As of 2019, LME Copper contracts are associated with 144,675 tonnes of physical copper stored in LME approved warehouses around the world, or around 0.7% of 2019 world copper production of 20.6 million tonnes.

+History

 Despite the small share of physical copper associated with LME Copper contracts, their prices act as reference prices for physical global copper transactions.
-This practice started in 1966, when Zambia, Chile, and most Copper-producing countries abandoned fixed price copper contracts, and announced that they would set copper contract prices based the average monthly price of the nearest contract month LME Copper futures contract.
+This practice started in 1966, when Zambia, Chile, and most copper-producing countries abandoned fixed price copper contracts, and announced that they would set copper contract prices based on the average monthly price of the nearest contract month LME Copper futures contract.
 This pattern of using LME futures contract prices as reference prices for physical transactions spread to other base metals in the 1970s, and for Aluminium in the 1980s.

 Contract description

 LME Copper contracts trade on the London Metal Exchange, which began trading in the metal at the start of the exchange in 1877.
 The contracts require physical delivery of the asset for settlement, and deliverable assets for the contracts are 25 tonnes of Grade A copper cathode.
-The contracts prices are quoted in US dollars per tonne.
+The contract prices are quoted in US dollars per tonne.
 LME prices have minimum tick sizes of $0.50 per tonne (or $12.50 for one contract) for open outcry trading in the LME Ring and electronic trading on LMEselect, while minimum tick sizes are reduced for inter-office telephone trading to $0.01 per tonne (or $0.50 for one contract).
 Carry trades involving Aluminium futures also have reduced minimum tick sizes at $0.01 per tonne.
 Contracts are organized along LME's prompt date (or delivery date) structure.